IvanUkhov/blog/_drafts/2020-04-10-comparison.md

 of a tabular data set with a lot of columns of different types, and one wants to quickly identify any differences between the two.
-For example, the pipeline providing data to a predictive model might have been updated, and the goal is to understand if there have been any side effects of this update on the training data.
+For example, the pipeline providing data to a predictive model might have been updated, and the goal is to understand if there have been any side effects of this update for the training data.

 One solution is to start to iterate over the columns of the two tables, computing five-number summaries and plotting histograms or identifying distinct values and plotting bar charts, depending on the column’s type.
-This, however, can quickly get out of hand and evolve into an endeavor for the rest of the day.
+However, this can quickly get out of hand and evolve into an endeavor for the rest of the day.

 An alternative is to leverage the amazing tools that already exist in the data